ilanman/Rpres_ML_2/index.md

 # Motivation
 <space>

-- used widely in modern data analysis
+- Unsupervised learning
-- not well understood
+- Used widely in modern data analysis
-- intuition: reduce data into only relevant dimensions
+- Compute the most meaningful way to re-express noisy data, revealing the hidden structure
-- the goal of PCA is to compute the most meaningful was to re-express noisy data, revealing the hidden structure
+- Commonly used to supplement supervised learning algorithms

 ----